 foremost apostles, and Junia is a female name.
 But there are other verses

 church, or teach.
 So clearly there are contradictions.
+The simple explanation is

 Another example of one prophet contradicting

-But in the Hebrew Bible (Old Testament), the men consecrated to God, the Nazirites, never cut their
+clear teaching of the Bible, but something that Paul did himself.
+In the Hebrew Bible (Old Testament), the men consecrated to God, the Nazirites, never cut their

 hair.
 Judges like Samson and prophets like Samuel never cut their hair.
 It seems